The Monthly Emergency Medical Communications Net

 of traditional communication platforms.
 In order to be ready to perform this function practice and proficiency are essential.

 Each month the net operator practices in managing structured communications, taking down the tactical and call signs, dynamically reacting to incomplete

 of uninteligible communications and practices the essential skills of multi-tasking in a time sensitive environment.

 Participants become familiar to hospital personnel, gain practice in using the equipment, and make sure that each hospital's equipment is properly functioning.

 Area hospitals with permanent radio installations served by the Oakland County Amateur Radio Public Service Corps

-- Henry Ford West Bloomfield Hospital - West Bloomfield
+- Henry Ford Medical Center - West Bloomfield

 Beaumont Hospital is one the ARPSC Hospital Net participants

-If you are interested in paricipating contact Al (KC8KJF) to arrange training or to find out more.
+If you are interested in paricipating, contact the Specialty Officer-Emergency Medical Communications Coordinator to arrange training or to find out more.